 Column 3 is the current stock-on-hand at the end of the taxing quarter: Quantity in stock: 19

 Column 4 is the sum of column three times column two: Inventory value: $89.11.
 That is what you would have to pay to replace those books.
 It is also what some Departments of Revenue may tax you on at the end of the year if the value of that stock is over a certain limit, say $5,000.00.
-My stock on hand never exceeds that limit.
+My stock on hand never even approaches that limit.

 This is why retail stores have end-of-the-year sales.
 They need to offload their inventory to keep their taxes low.